zemclauchlan/Holocron/WebDev/2-Digital-Applications/_topics/_presentations/presentationWeek01.md

 	- Fork Holocron (this repository)
 	- Clone repository to device
 - Open Holocron in Obsidian
+- Accept the GitHub Assignment

 ---
-# Project Overview

----
 # Development Environment

-- Project can be developed
+- Project can be developed, either
 	- GitHub Codespaces (online)
-	- Visual Studio Code & Docker (offline
+	- Visual Studio Code & Docker (offline)
 - Visual Studio Code & Docker can't be run on Chromebook.
 	- Instructions on Holocron
 - Install SQLite into environment